 - Details of the tickets you purchased and how much you paid.

-- Printable tickets – but you don’t need to bring your tickets to the event; we will have a list of names.
+- You don’t need to bring printed tickets to the event; we will have a list of names.

 We may also promote our open events via local social media e.g. Brandon Forum on Facebook.